lightspeedwp/lsx/README.md

 Run the command below in your terminal window,  this will install the sass and unminified Bootstrap `bower install`

+## Developer Help - Usefull Gists

+### Banners

+ * Enable banners on custom post types - https://gist.github.com/krugazul/5eeb9482160a43f7afdb
+ * Add aditional content to the banner - https://gist.github.com/krugazul/7d855205857b76887094

+### Templates

+ * Redirect a user to a login form if they are logged out (with template) - https://gist.github.com/krugazul/e92749510d31d4a10906

 ## Changlog

 ### 1.3